dospunk/codelike/README.md

 j: take the top two values from the stack as coordinates (top val = x, second val = y) and go to those coordinates in the grid

+>: If moving to the left, will continue up+left if the top value on the stack is greater than 0, or down+left if it is less than zero

+<: If moving to the right, will continue up+right if the top value on the stack is greater than 0, or down+right if it is less than zero

+^: If moving to the down, will continue down+right if the top value on the stack is greater than 0, or down+left if it is less than zero

 e: end the program